vagison/job-finder/README.md

 # Application structure description
 The application code is located under the 'src' directory.

 app.js is the entry point of the app.
-It initiates the DB and Telegram Bot connections and schedules the tasks:
+It initiates the DB and the Telegram bot connections and schedules the tasks:

 The directory structure of the project is self explanatory.
 Here's a brief introduction to it:
-* Configs: Contains all configurations required for DB and Telegram Bot connections.
+* Configs: Contains all configurations required for DB and the Telegram bot connections.
 * Constants: Holds some hardcoded values, including error messages.
 * Models: Defines the schemas for defined entities.
 * Providers: Includes the functionality to manipulate entities and data.
 * Schedule: Contains functionality for scheduling and executing tasks using node-schedule and related modules.
-* Services: Encompasses Telegram Bot service and various websites related logic responsible for specific business logic and functionalities.
+* Services: Encompasses the Telegram bot service and various websites related logic responsible for specific business logic and functionalities.
 * Shared: Includes logic that is shared among multiple services, entities or other conceptual components, promoting code reuse and maintainability within the project.
 * Utils: Serves as a directory to store helper functions, validating schemas and error handling functionality as well as database initializing logic.